As an Amazon Associate I earn from qualifying purchases.

 - 8 ounces (225g) cream cheese softened to room temperature

 - 1 cup (200g) granulated sugar

 - 2 large eggs

-- 2 teaspoons lemon juice
+- 2 teaspoons fresh lemon juice

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/2 cup (60g) all-purpose flour
+- ½ cup (60g) all-purpose flour

 - 3 cups (300g) blueberries fresh or frozen; if using frozen, do not thaw

-- Preheat the oven to 350ºF (177ºC).
-Line an 8″ x 8″ baking pan with foil.
+- Line an 8″ x 8″ (or 9" x 9") baking pan with foil.
 Leave an overhang on the sides.
 Set aside.

 - Press remaining crust evenly into the prepared pan.
 Bake for 18 minutes while you prepare the filling.

-- Bake bars for 55-60 minutes minutes, or until a toothpick inserted in center comes out mostly clean.
+- Bake bars for 55-60 minutes minutes, or until a toothpick inserted in center comes out clean.
 Allow bars to cool at room temperature on a wire rack.
 When completely cool, chill in the refrigerator for 1 hour.

 - When bars are completely chilled, lift out of the pan using foil overhang and cut into squares.
 Top with lemon zest before serving, if desired.
 Bars can be stored covered in the refrigerator up to 5 days.
 Bars freeze well, up to 3 months.
 Thaw in the refrigerator overnight.

 - Yogurt or sour cream: you can use any kind of yogurt you like.
 I have used lemon, plain, and vanilla.
 I have no preference.
 Sour cream works great as well.